KH2FM-Mods-Num/All-in-One-enjp/readme.md

 # All-in-One Xeeynamo

 Changes:
+- Model for Detection Saber and Frontier of Ultima
 - New "vanilla" stats as follows:
   - 3,1 Defender for FAKE
   - 4,2 Scan for Detection Saber